Venn vs. Float vs. Loop: Choosing the Best Financial Operating System for Your Business

 The type of card and management tools provided by Venn, Loop, and Float differ depending on the platform:

-Venn offers a unique solution with its single, multi-currency debit card that is directly tied to your integrated Venn accounts.
-This is a significant USP as it's not a lending product.
+Venn offers a unique solution with its multi-currency Mastercard Charge Card that is directly tied to your integrated Venn accounts.
+This is a significant differentiator, as it is not a lending product.
 The card provides 1% cashback on spending with no minimums, real-time spending controls, and the ability to issue unlimited virtual or physical cards to your team.
 The integrated nature simplifies reconciliation.

 Float provides corporate charge cards that draw funds from an external bank account.
 Float is known for its charge card lending model, often targeting venture-backed businesses, which means their cards function as a line of credit.
 While they offer spend management features, the card functionality relies on their specific lending criteria.